rucio/donkeybot/docs/faq_gsoc.md

 There are many things that can be done to Donkeybot.
 I'm only going to list a couple:
 - [Creation of UI](https://github.com/rucio/donkeybot/issues/30) is very important and it will allow us to deploy Donkeybot on a test server to a subset of Rucio Users.
 Their questions and the answers given can then be supervised and examined creating a dataset for fine-tuning the models used.
-- Creation of a custom [NER tagger](https://en.wikipedia.org/wiki/Named-entity_recognition) which will detect Rucio specific laguage like DIDs, RSEs, Operastions etc. This has the potential to boost the performance significantly and even provide a way to create dynamic answers.
+- Creation of a custom [NER tagger](https://en.wikipedia.org/wiki/Named-entity_recognition) which will detect Rucio specific laguage like DIDs, RSEs, Operations etc. This has the potential to boost the performance significantly and even provide a way to create dynamic answers.
 eg. A user asks about his quota on a given dataset and Donkeybot runs the cli Rucio commands necessary to provide an answer.

 If you have any suggestion make sure to provide them on our [issues page](https://github.com/rucio/donkeybot/issues).